Mortgage Repayments Australia 2026: Forecast & RBA Interest Rates

 The Rule of Thumb Worth Memorising

-For every 0.25 percentage point rate increase, expect your monthly repayment to rise by roughly $90 on a $600,000 loan.
-The maths behind this is the standard amortisation formula: M = P × [r(1 + r)^n / ((1 + r)^n − 1)], where P is principal, r is monthly interest rate, and n is the number of remaining payments.
-You don't need to know the formula — just know the $90 number.
-And remember: shorter remaining loan terms amplify this impact.
+For every 0.25 percentage point rate increase, expect your monthly repayment to rise by roughly $97 on a $600,000 loan over a standard 30-year term — the same shape as the table above, where a 0.25% move costs $121 on a $750,000 loan.
+The maths behind this is the standard amortisation formula: M = P × [r(1 + r)^n / ((1 + r)^n − 1)], where P is principal, r is monthly interest rate and n is the number of remaining payments.
+You don't need to know the formula — just know the $97 number.
+And remember: a shorter remaining term actually softens this dollar impact a little, not amplifies it — the same 0.25% move on the same $600,000 costs roughly $81 a month over 15 years, because there's less time left for the rate change to compound against the balance.

 How to Calculate Your Actual 2026 Repayment